larpon/QtFirebase/README.md

 We recommend you build against the latest version of the Firebase C++ SDK.

 ## Stability
-The Firebase C++ SDK has a lot of stability issues - which QtFirebase does it's best to work around by wrapping the API into more Qt/C++ friendly classes that prevent some of the bugs and crashes found so far.
+The Firebase C++ SDK has a lot of stability issues - which QtFirebase does its best to work around by wrapping the API into more Qt/C++ friendly classes that prevent some of the bugs and crashes found so far.
 Please use the latest SDK version to get the latest fixes.

 # Setup
 For a working and up-to-date example please follow the **Quick start** section found in the [QtFirebaseExample](https://github.com/Larpon/QtFirebaseExample) README.

-Please see [SETUP.md](https://github.com/Larpon/QtFirebase/blob/master/SETUP.md) for instructions on how to setup QtFirebase in your QtCreator project.
+Please see [SETUP.md](https://github.com/Larpon/QtFirebase/blob/master/SETUP.md) for instructions on how to set up QtFirebase in your Qt Creator project.

 # Examples
 Please look at the [QtFirebaseExample](https://github.com/Larpon/QtFirebaseExample) repository.
-In [SETUP.md](https://github.com/Larpon/QtFirebase/blob/master/SETUP.md) you will find details on what to add to your different project files (gradle.build, Info.plist etc.)
+In [SETUP.md](https://github.com/Larpon/QtFirebase/blob/master/SETUP.md) you will find details on what to add to your project files (gradle.build, Info.plist, etc.).

 # Documentation
 Under heavy construction.